-Every season, specific fruits and vegetables are available in bulk, right.
+Every season, specific fruits and vegetables are available in bulk, right?
 Usually, the prices for these products are low, which means you can buy them cheaply.

 6. Write a List Before Heading to the Store

 Once you get there, spend as little time as possible browsing other items.
-Get what you need and head out.
+Get only what you need and head out.
 These stores’ arrangements lure buyers to check out other items and buy impulsively.

 Suddenly, you find yourself with a trolley full of products you don’t need.
-If you can, try and avoid all other sections and head to the fresh produce aisle only.
+If you can, try to avoid all other sections and head to the fresh produce aisle only.
 You’re less likely to be side-tracked when you do so.